borkdominik/bigUML/docs/tutorial/1_CreatingNodes.md

 }
 ```

-The file `UmlComponent_Artifact` aims to configure or provide constants concerning an element in a diagram.
+The file `UmlDemo_Artifact` aims to configure or provide constants concerning an element in a diagram.

 - The `typeId` is a unique id that points to this element alone.
 It should be unique for all diagrams.
 - The `property` is used to differentiate between the properties of an element (e.g., `name`, `isAbstract`)